otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

   Second part of the one-time use prekey value.
 The ephemeral public DH key.
   Note that even though this is in uppercase, this is NOT a POINT.
 ```

+These prekey messages are uploaded to the untrusted Prekey Server along with
+a User Profile and a Prekey Profile.
+These three values create what is defined
+as a Prekey Ensemble.

 The public part of the shared prekey and its signature, which are essential to
 implementing XZDH, will be included in the published Prekey Profile.
 The